Oscar (fish): Reproduction

 Although the species is widely regarded as sexually monomorphic, males have been suggested to grow more quickly, and in some naturally occurring strains, males are noted to possess dark blotches on the base of their dorsal fins.
 The species reaches sexual maturity around one year of age, and continues to reproduce for 9–10 years.
 Frequency and timing of spawning may be related to the occurrence of rain.
 A. ocellatus fish are biparental substrate spawners, though detailed information regarding their reproduction in the wild is scarce.

 In captivity, pairs are known to select and clean generally flattened horizontal or vertical surfaces on which to lay their eggs..
-Smaller females lay around 300-500 eggs, while larger female oscars can lay about 2,500-3,000 eggs.
+Smaller females lay around 300–500 eggs, while larger female oscars can lay about 2,500-3,000 eggs.
 Like most cichlids, A. ocellatus practices brood care, although the duration of brood care in the wild remains unknown.

 In the aquarium

-The oscar is one of the most popular cichlids in the aquarium hobby.
+Oscar fish can live in the aquarium with almost any type of fish around the same size as it gets.